Skip to Content

 |

-Bats generally get a nasty rap but are bats friendly to humans?
-Vampires, bites, and disease come to mind, which inclines some to fear animals.
+Bats generally get a nasty rap, but are bats friendly to humans?
+Vampires, bites, and diseases come to mind, which inclines some to fear animals.

 Here’s the good news!
 Bats aren’t horrible creatures out for your blood!
 They are passive, gentle, and fascinating creatures who MUCH prefer insects, not you.

-If you feel you have bats roosting in your home or attic and want to know more about them, visit CP Bat Mitigation before you reach for poison or traps (don’t do it!).
+If you suspect bats are roosting in your home or attic and want to learn more about them, visit CP Bat Mitigation before you reach for poison or traps (don’t do it!).
 The flying mammals rarely bite.

 Everyone at CP Bat Mitigation knows that the first step to species preservation is a desire to learn.
 If we understand how significant these furry flyers are, we can understand why we must do whatever we can to ensure their survival.